GongMathProba/GongMathProba.github.io/index.md

 <a href="https://GongMathProba.github.io/毕业论文终稿.pdf" target="_blank">PDF.</a>
 Presentation
 <a href="https://GongMathProba.github.io/bachelor thesis presentation.pdf" target="_blank">PDF.</a>.
-- The Maximal Overlap of two independent \ER graphs.(In preparation)(with J.Ding and H.Du)
+- A polynomial-time approximation scheme for the maximal overlap of two independent Erdos-Renyi graphs.(In preparation)(with J.Ding and H.Du)